College Admissions - Frequently Asked Questions

 No. We won't work with you on your essays alone, because your essays are just one component that an admissions officer will consider when deciding whether to admit you.
 We are committed to helping you in a way that will actually improve your chances for admission, and the best way to do that is to help you think about and work on your essays in the context of your whole application.

 9. What if I want to work with you through all phases of the application process?
-Do you have a comprehensive option that I can purchase upfront?
+Do you have a package covering all years of high school that I can purchase upfront?

 We are happy to work with you through all phases of the process.
-We do not offer a comprehensive package, because you are the best judge of how much help you will need, and it can be hard for you (or for us) to predict what your needs will be two or three years in advance.
-We do not want to sell you services that won't end up adding value for you.
-Rather than asking you to commit to purchasing a comprehensive package, we allow you to purchase and add smaller packages as you need them.
+We do not offer a four-year package, because you are the best judge of how much help you will need, and it can be hard for you (or for us) to predict what your needs will be three or four years in advance.
+We do not want to lock you in and sell you services that won't end up adding value for you.
+Rather than asking you to commit to purchasing a package spanning three or four years, we allow you to purchase smaller packages and add on additional packages when the time comes.
+That gives you more flexibility if you're starting earlier in high school.

 10. Do you write essays for your clients?